-Through the 1990s, X DOT 25 Music produced a series of large-scale world-music festivals across the San Francisco Bay Area — nights of spiritual music, poetry, and dance at the Palace of Fine Arts and the First Unitarian Church of Berkeley.
+Through the 1990s and beyond, X DOT 25 Music produced a series of large-scale world-music festivals across the San Francisco Bay Area — nights of spiritual music, poetry, and dance at the Palace of Fine Arts and the First Unitarian Church of Kensington.
 These are the concerts that defined the era.

 ★ World Premier ★